helrond/songs/_posts/2020-03-29-what_comes_next.md

 </div>

 Do you only rise out of the morning, do you only rise against your own
-Do you only rise without a warning, like going home
+Do you only rise without a warning

 <div class="chorus">CHORUS</div>